shloksharma3/JENSON-USA-SQL/README.md

 Finding staff members who are underperforming can guide training and incentives to improve overall sales.
 Monitoring cumulative sales data and top products ensures inventory is aligned with demand.
 Recommendations
-Training Programs: Provide training for staff with no sales and reward high performers.
-Targeted Marketing: Create personalized offers for top customers and promote top-selling products.
+Training Programs: Provide training for staff with no sales and reward high performers Targeted Marketing: Create personalized offers for top customers and promote top-selling products.
 Inventory Management: Discontinue products that have never been ordered and ensure top products are always in stock.
 Contact